RuthIlani/online-supermarket-platform/docs/system_data_flow.md

-# System Data Flow - Digital Shopping Platform
+# System Data Flow - Online Shopping Platform

-This document illustrates the data flow between all system components in the Digital Shopping Platform.
+This document illustrates the data flow between all system components in the Online Shopping Platform.

 ## Current System Data Flow